 and Tabernacles are the holidays listed here that should begin near a

-full moon, since they are scheduled for the 14th day of a Jewish month,
+full moon, since they are scheduled for the 14th or 15th day of a Jewish month,

 which all begin on new moons and the full moon occurs halfway into the